 I don’t know if I’m the only one, but I actually canceled my iPhone 4 order (16GB Black for $199 – my card hadn’t even been charged since it hadn’t shipped yet) after hearing about the plethora of problems it was experiencing.
 Sure, they’ll probably be ironed out in the near future, but I didn’t feel like becoming Apple’s free consumer tester, at my own expense.
 After canceling my iPhone 4 order, I went on to purchase a refurbished 16 GB black iPhone 3GS from the AT&T online store.
 It should arrive within a week, and from what I hear from friends, family, co-workers, and online reviews, it’s a solid phone without any of the problems iPhone 4 is currently experiencing.
 So, without further ado, here they are.

-Problem 1: Lost Signal/ Connection
+Lost Signal/ Connection

-The first bunch of reports that started pouring in from the first batch of people that could get their hands on a shiny new iPhone 4 revolved around reception problems.
+The first bunch of reports that started pouring in from the first batch of people who could get their hands on a shiny new iPhone 4 revolved around reception problems.
 According to reports, if you cover the steel antenna that surrounds the iPhone 4 with a finger by holding it in the wrong way (specifically, if you hold your iPhone with your left hand (sorry lefties :( ), or by the bottom left corner), your connection may get killed and your call dropped/ Internet connection severed.

-Problem 2: Display Malfunction/ Discoloration - Resolved?
+Display Malfunction/ Discoloration – Resolved?

 The other problem the iPhone 4 appears to be suffering from is an issue with the display screen.
 According to reports, yellow discoloration is occurring on parts of the display, particularly the lower left portion of the screen.
 According to Apple, this is part of an evaporation process that normally takes place before a consumer gets their hands on the device.
 In this case, this problem might resolve after a few days.
 Please comment below with your findings.

-Problem 3: Rear Camera Malfunction
+Rear Camera Malfunction

 Another report coming in is that for some users the rear camera is not working.
 According to complaints, the shutter stays closed, and none of the buttons do anything.

-Problem 4: Switched Volume Controls
+Switched Volume Controls

 According to reports, if you increase the volume, it decreases, and vice versa.
 It seems like a software update should be able to handle this problem.

-Problem 5: Case Scratches Easily
+Case Scratches Easily

-According to some users that have only had the iPhone 4 for a couple days, their case is already suffering from some visible scratches.
-We're not sure if this problem is specific to the iPhone 4 or simply a problem that applies to every smart phone but normally isn't brought into the lime light.
+According to some users that have only had the iPhone 4 for a couple of days, their case is already suffering from some visible scratches.
+We’re not sure if this problem is specific to the iPhone 4 or simply a problem that applies to every smart phone but normally isn’t brought into the lime light.

 Some users have complained that there isn’t a reliable app to track how much battery life applications use on the iPhone.
 This means that at any given time apps can be draining the iPhone battery.
-There are a number of ways to help to improve battery life however, including: closing out apps after use to prevent them running in the background, turning off location based services, turning off WiFi, adjusting screen brightness, adjusting background levels and entering Airplane mode.
+There are a number of ways to help to improve battery life however, including: closing out apps after use to prevent them running in the background, turning off location-based services, turning off WiFi, adjusting screen brightness, adjusting background levels and entering Airplane mode.
 Of course, there is the option of purchasing a case like that offered by Mophie that offers additional battery life.

 Rear Camera White Balance Doesn’t Work